 Fundamentals of Treatment

-The specific methods used to treat a marijuana addiction can vary dramatically, but the fundamentals of a successful addition treatment program tend to remain the same.
+The specific methods used to treat a marijuana addiction can vary dramatically, but the fundamentals of a successful addiction treatment program tend to remain the same.
 According to the National Institute on Drug Abuse, these key principles should lie beneath any successful treatment program:

 - No treatment works for everyone.
 The program must be tailored to meet the needs of each addict.
 Those needs can also change with time, so the plan must be reassessed from time to time.